arjunxlee-04/portfolio-simple-website/README.md

 Welcome to my portfolio website!
 This project showcases my skills using HTML and basic CSS.
 The website is designed to be simple, clean, and easy to navigate.

-You can access my portfolio website by visiting [link]
+You can access my portfolio website by visiting [https://arjunxlee-04.github.io/portfolio-simple-website/index.html]

 ### Features
 - **Home Page**: An introduction to who I am and what I do.